How to refinance a VA loan (2023)

 Can you refinance a VA loan?

-Qualifying veterans can refinance any existing mortgage into a VA loan.
-If you have a conventional loan, you could refinance with a VA lender.
-Alternatively, if you already have a VA loan, you can refinance with a different lender.
-However, there are some restrictions on when and how you can finance a VA loan.
+Qualified veterans have the option to refinance their current conventional mortgage into a VA loan.
+Or, if you already have a VA loan, you can refinance it with your existing lender or a new lender.
+However, there are specific restrictions regarding when and how VA loans can be refinanced.

 VA loan refinancing options

 There are three main options for VA loan refinancing.
-The type best for your situation depends on many factors, like your current loan type, mortgage balance, home equity and the desired result.
-The different outcomes might be a different loan term length, lower payment, lower interest rate or cash-out equity.
+The best choice for you will depend on your current loan type, mortgage balance, home equity and financial goals — such as adjusting your loan term, lowering your monthly payments, reducing your interest rate or accessing cash from your home's equity.

-This type of VA refinance is best if you are struggling with monthly payments or want to switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan .
-A streamline refinance can also change the loan term, and if the term is extended, payments are likely to be lower.
-However, extending the loan term can also increase the amount you pay on the loan over time.
+This option is beneficial if you're struggling with monthly payments or looking to switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan .
+A streamline refinance can also modify the loan term — just keep in mind that while extending the loan term may reduce your monthly payments, it will also increase the overall loan cost.

-For example, if your house is appraised at $150,000 and your loan balance is $150,000, then you would not qualify for a conventional refinance.
-Still, you would likely qualify to refinance your conventional mortgage into a VA loan.
+For example, if your house is appraised at $150,000, and your loan balance matches that amount, you may not qualify for a conventional refinance.
+However, you would likely meet the criteria for refinancing your conventional mortgage into a VA loan.

 VA loan refinance requirements

-Refinancing a VA loan has eligibility requirements revolving around military service and financial information like credit score and debt-to-income ratio.
-Service requirements include, but are not limited to:
+Refinancing a VA loan has eligibility requirements regarding military service.
+These requirements include, but are not limited to:

-- Serving on active duty over 90 consecutive days during wartime or 181 days during peacetime
+- You served on active duty over 90 consecutive days during wartime or 181 days during peacetime.

-- Serving at least six years in the National Guard or Selected Reserve
+- You served at least six years in the National Guard or Selected Reserve.

-The VA does not set criteria for credit scores to qualify for a VA refinance.
-However, most lenders set some kind of minimum FICO credit score criteria.
-The VA recommends a debt-to-income ratio of no more than 41%, although there are exceptions for those with additional sources of income or stellar payment history.
+The VA does not set any credit score criteria to qualify for a VA refinance.
+However, most lenders set some kind of minimum.
+The VA recommends a debt-to-income ratio (DTI) of no more than 41%, although there are exceptions for those with additional sources of income or stellar payment history.

 Each VA refinance has associated closing costs.
 There's generally no down payment required and no need for private mortgage insurance, but there are other fees.